hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 should be reconfigured (manually or automatically) to route all traffic to the standby instance.

-~> Active-active configuration is not supported due to a serialisation requirement in the core components of PTFE; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.
+~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of PTFE; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.

 When using the _Production - External Services_ deployment model (PostgreSQL Database, Object Storage, Vault), there is still some application configuration data present on the
 PTFE server such as installation type, database connection settings, and